Ladd Army Airfield: Transfer to United States Army

 By 1958, the space age was dawning.
-ICBMs changed the focus of air defense away from responding to manned bombers, and satellites were poised to revolutionize communications.
+ICBMs changed the focus of air defense away from responding to crewed bombers, and satellites were poised to revolutionize communications.
 That year, the Eisenhower administration drastically curtailed defense funding.
 One year later, in September 1959, USAF Headquarters informed the Alaskan Air Command that Ladd AFB would be closed and its functions transferred to Eielson AFB and Elmendorf AFB.

 For some time, the closure plans remained secret.
 In May 1960, USAF announced that the 449th Fighter-Interceptor Squadron would be inactivated as part of a "recent reevaluation of the Air Defense Master Plan".
 By September 1960, Air Force flying operations ceased at Ladd AFB, while announcements confirmed that the Army would take over the installation.

 By 1960, operations at Ladd AFB had already diminished from the height of activity in the mid-1950s.
 The last fighter squadron, the 449th, was inactivated in August 1960.
 Remaining operations included the Arctic Survival Training School and the MATS Beaverette passenger flights to Elmendorf AFB and McChord AFB.
 These responsibilities transferred entirely to Eielson AFB.
 Most other functions transferred to Elmendorf AFB, including a unit of C-123 transport aircraft, Tactical Air Navigation (TACAN) station operations, and all logistic support for auxiliary sites.
 A few operations continued on-site as tenant commands under Air Force control after the transfer to the Army, most notably the USAF hospital and the Arctic Aeromedical Laboratory.

 The actual transfer operation was an administrative undertaking lasting more than six months.
 Each Air Force function was scrutinized and either transferred or closed out, with supplies and equipment turned in, inventories zeroed out, and personnel reassigned.
 Ladd AFB, already the headquarters of the Army's Yukon Command, would see the arrival of 2,000 Army personnel previously stationed at Eielson AFB as part of the transfer.

-On January 1, 1961, the Army formally took over the installation and renamed it Fort Wainwright with the airfield facility renamed Ladd Field.
+On 1 January 1961, the Army formally took over the installation and renamed it Fort Wainwright with the airfield facility renamed Ladd Field.
 The airfield was later renamed as Ladd Army Airfield (Ladd AAF).

 The elements of the airfield associated with its role in World War II, including two runways, hangars and other operational facilities, and officers' quarters, were listed on the National Register of Historic Places and designated a National Historic Landmark in 1985.